1. Know the real costs and what you might be able to get state help with.

 Firstly, if you appear to have no money, your care arrangements will be at the mercy of the state.
 ALL choice and control is removed and you certainly will not be able to stay living in your own home – you will be sent off to a care home of the councils choosing if your needs determine this.

-Secondly, local authorities are wise to these actions and if they think they can prove you have deliberately hidden your assets they will take you to court and sometimes court cases to recoup fees can rumble on even long after someone has died.
+Secondly, local authorities are wise to these actions.
+If they think they can prove you have deliberately hidden your assets, they will take you to court and sometimes court cases to recoup fees can rumble on even long after someone has died.
 Expect this to happen a lot more over the next 30 years.
 Local councils are having their budgets for social care cut all the time and there is more and more elderly people needed cared for.
 Given the challenges in social care that are upon us for the foreseeable future, one can sympathize with this approach from local authorities.

-5. Consult a specialist elderly affairs financial advisor
+5. Consult a specialist elderly affairs financial adviser

 If you are serious about long term care planning you need to lay out your entire financial situation on the table and analyse how it will shape up over the next 30 years.
 This includes every need, wish and want you have – even the bucket list!